Resolving Galactic binaries in LISA data using particle swarm optimization and cross-validation: Introduction

 Quantifying the performance of multisource resolution methods is not as straightforward as the case of a single source search.
 The sources found by any method, called {\em reported sources} in this paper, will generally consist of some that correspond to true sources while others that do not.
 Differentiating between them is non-trivial since no reported source will have an exact match, in either its signal waveform or source parameters, with a true source.
 Past data challenges have employed a test, described in detail later, for this purpose that is based on the cross-correlation of reported and true signal waveforms.
 In the following, we refer to reported sources that pass such a test as {\em confirmed sources} and their number relative to that of reported sources as the {\em detection rate}.
 Note that in some methods, the reported sources themselves may be filtered out from a much larger set of {\em identified sources} by applying some cuts to reject {\em spurious sources}.

 A variety of data analysis methods have been proposed for the GB resolution problem.
 Some (e.g.,~\cite{Mohanty:2005ca}) remain proof of principle studies while others were quite mature even by the first data challenge.
 The methods that have emerged at the top of the pack through the data challenges are as follows. (i)BAM~\cite{Crowder_2007} combined simulated annealing and Markov Chain Monte Carlo (MCMC), in a block-wise frequency search to report $\simeq 20,000$ sources in MLDC-2.1 data that had $26$~million GBs.
 From Fig.1 in~\cite{Babak:2007zd}, we estimate that it achieved a detection rate of $\approx 85\%$. (ii) An extension of BAM~\cite{Littenberg:2011zg} incorporating trans-dimensional MCMC was tested on the training data from MLDC-4 and reported $\simeq 9,000$ sources in the $[0,10]$~mHz band with a detection rate of $\simeq 90\%$.
 (The loss in performance relative to BAM was attributed to an additional signal parameter, namely, the secular frequency drift, that was missing in MLDC-2.1.) (iii) A deterministic search with iterative source subtraction proposed in~\cite{Blaut:2009si} reported $\simeq 12,000$ sources in MLDC-3.1 data containing $60$~million GBs.
+(The viability of the deterministic and iterative source subtraction approach for GB resolution was demonstrated earlier in~\cite{cornish2003lisa}.)
 A new front in GB resolution has been opened recently~\cite{Littenberg_time_evolving_GB} where the goal is to create a time-evolving source catalog as the data from LISA accumulates.
 In contrast, the methods listed above use the entire data from a fixed observation period.

 In this paper, we introduce a new iterative source subtraction method for the GB resolution problem and demonstrate it on LDC1-4 data as well as data, that we call MLDC-3.1mod, obtained by adding the GBs used in MLDC-3.1 to the noise realizations in LDC1-4.
 By taking out possible differences in noise characteristics between the two challenges from the equation, the latter allows a more equitable assessment of the effects of the much larger number of sources in MLDC-3.1.
 Among the key novel features of our method are the use of particle swarm optimization (PSO)~\cite{kennedy1995particle} for accelerating the baseline task of single source estimation, and the rejection of spurious sources by cross-validating identified sources found with different search ranges for the secular frequency drift parameter.
 We call the method \fitalgoname: Galactic Binary Separation by Iterative Extraction and Validation using Extended Range.